lauraglo/terminology-extraction/README.md

 # terminology-extraction
-New Deep Learning techniques to terminology extraction in specific domains
+This repository contains the algorithm and preprocessed dataset used in the Master Thesis "New Deep Learning techniques to terminology extraction in specific domains"